jhpyle/docassemble/_docs/background.md

    several months, you might want your interview to send an e-mail to the user on a particular date in the future to remind them about something.
+4. You may want your interview to take an action triggered not by the user logging in, but by the receipt of an e-mail.

 There are features in **docassemble** that address each of these limitations.